BNSF Railway CEO says investments from capital plan should 'last forever'

 OMAHA, Neb.
-Berkshire Hathaway's BNSF railroad is "forever better" after a capital programme last year boosted capacity following complaints about congestion, BNSF chief executive told Reuters on Saturday.
+May 2 Berkshire Hathaway's BNSF railroad is "forever better" after a capital program last year boosted capacity following complaints about congestion, BNSF chief executive told Reuters on Saturday.

 "The railroad's in better shape than it was.
 We think we've got opportunities going forward," said Carl Ice, BNSF's president and chief executive officer, speaking on the sidelines at Berkshire Hathaway's annual meeting.